 Xiaoyue Ni: Designing Smart Materials and Wearable Technologies to Improve Health

-New faculty member Xiaoyue Ni develops programmable materials and wearable electronic devices to advance precision medicine and health monitoring in the digital age
+New faculty member Xiaoyue Ni develops programmable materials and wearable electronic devices to advance precision medicine and health monitoring

 Xiaoyue Ni, an expert in digital health devices at the interface between micro/nanomechanics, bio-integrated electronics and artificial intelligence (AI), will join Duke’s Department of Mechanical Engineering & Materials Science (MEMS) beginning November 1, 2020.
 She also will have a part-time appointment in the Duke School of Medicine’s Department of Biostatistics & Bioinformatics.